The Last Spritz

 Best Cozy Pick

-REPLICA By the Fireplace
+Replica By the Fireplace

 The smoke note here is refined — it reads like wood smoke drifting through a room rather than you standing directly over the fire.
 Combined with the chestnut mid, it's one of the most atmospheric fragrances made in the last decade.
 This is also technically unisex, though it wears beautifully on any skin chemistry.